How to Connect Zoom and Microsoft Teams in 2023

-Looking for a way to connect Microsoft Teams and Zoom?
+Looking for a way to connect Zoom and Microsoft Teams?

 In one corner, Microsoft Teams offers a sensational addition to the Microsoft 365 stack.
 You get messaging, file sharing, and video conferencing in a neat productivity stack.